Breastmilk medicine: Role in society

 Researchers' interest in HBM is led by the discovery of a number of chemical components in HBM.
 These components include growth factors, cytokines, and a heterogeneous population of cells which are stem cells, probiotic bacteria, and the HAMLET complex.

 By considering the easy accessibility of HBM and high prevalence of infant inflammation disorders, breastmilk may be a cheap and convenient ways to relieve inflammatory symptoms.
 The prophylactic antibiotic use of human milk may be important in areas where mothers and infants do not have easy access to medicine, such as people living in developing countries.
 Under these circumstances, practice of HBM therapy as medicine will be a determining factor in infant recovery and survival.

 General limitations

 Breastfeeding difficulties

-Breastfeeding may not be feasible and easy for some mothers due to psychological or physiological reasons.
+Breastfeeding may not be feasible or easy for some mothers due to psychological or physiological reasons.
 For instance, breastfeeding self-efficacy, the mother's confidence in her breastfeeding abilities, is positively associated with exclusive breastfeeding while postpartum depression makes it more difficult to breastfeed.
 Mothers who have undergone breast surgeries such as mastectomy may have reduced capabilities of HBM production.